flomesh-io/osm-edge-docs/content/en/docs/guides/app_onboarding/namespaces.md

 osm namespace remove <namespace>
 ```

-This command will remove the OSM specific labels and annotations on the namespace thus removing it from the mesh.
+This command will remove the osm-edge specific labels and annotations on the namespace thus removing it from the mesh.

 ## Enable Metrics for a Namespace